 Cameron also claimed he was prevented from discussing the matter on Gloves Are Off, saying, “I tried to do it on Gloves Are Off, and they wouldn’t let me speak about it.”

-Promoter Frank Warren has reportedly insisted that Cameron will not sway from the original contract: “He is saying that we are not budging no matter what,” Cameron added.
+Cameron, who ran a very close fight with Lyndon Arthur in June 2024, losing by split decision, believes this highlights the confidence levels of Whittaker’s team.
+He suggested that promoter Ben Shalom and co do not believe Whittaker can last a 12-round distance.
+Promoter Frank Warren had reportedly insisted that Cameron would not sway from the original contract: “He is saying that we are not budging no matter what,” Cameron added.
 Warren signed Cameron after his first fight with Whittaker, now trained by Andy Lee.